How to Properly Sanitize Office Desks and Shared Workspaces

 • Schedule cleaning cycles before and after work hours or during breaks for minimal disruption.

-• Combine with electrostatic sprayers and UV-C air filtration for a multi-layered disinfection strategy.
+• Combine with electrostatic sprayers and UV-C air filtration for a multi-layered sanitization strategy.

 By integrating electrostatic spraying, UV-C sterilization, and automated cleaning solutions, workplaces can achieve a higher standard of hygiene while improving efficiency.